Zhong-Lab-UCSD/HiCtool/tutorial/data-preprocessing.md

 awk -v var="$i" '(NR>1) && ($1==var)' gc5Base.bedGraph | awk -v OFS='\t' '{print $1, $2, $3, $4}' > $i.txt
 done
 ```
 - Add the GC content information using the Python script [add_fend_gc_content.py](/scripts/add_fend_gc_content.py).
 Open the script, **update the parameters on the top and save**.
-Then just execute the script to add the gc content information (using 24 threads we took around 9 hours for all the chromosomes of hg38-MboI):
+Then just execute the script to add the gc content information (using 24 threads, we took around 9 hours for all the chromosomes of hg38-MboI):
 ```Python
 execfile('add_fend_gc_content.py')
 ```